 I grew up in California, with no sense of American history or my family history.
 I grew up thinking racism was deeply disturbing – and had nothing to do with us.

 The Problem of “I’m Not a Racist”

 Of all the horrors of the past week, the words on Amy Cooper’s lips keep repeating in my brain: “I am not a racist.”
-Those were the first words of what she considered an apology the day after she used race to threaten and endanger the life of Christian Cooper (no relation), a Black birder who had asked her to put her dog on a leash.
+Those were the first words of what she considered an apology the day after her actions in central park.

-Her words “I am not a racist” haunted me, because they didn’t let me distance myself from her racism.
-I was outraged by Amy Cooper’s actions, which put an innocent man in danger.
+Her words “I am not a racist” haunted me, because they didn’t let me distance myself from her.
+I was outraged by her actions, which put a Black man in danger.
 I applied the fast certainty my whiteness has trained me to embody to shun her and all she did, keeping her actions far from anything I would ever think of, let alone do.

 It’s so much easier to criticize someone else’s racism than unpack the inherited racism in me.

 After my first reaction of repulsion, however, I challenged myself to think again.
 I asked myself: What can I learn from Cooper’s actions?
 What’s familiar?
 What have I done, or might I do, that I can change?